Worried About a Stock Market Crash? Prepare for the Bear Without Fear

 That means that if you’re worried about a stock market crash, a logical place to put your money is in real estate.
 Rental properties in particular make a great hedge because rents tend to be relatively stable over time and rarely drop significantly.

-And if you don’t like the look of how equity returns (over 10%) compare to the home price gains (under 5%) in that chart, don’t start sweating just yet.
+And if you don’t like the look of how equity returns (over 10 percent) compare to the home price gains (under 5 percent) in that chart, don’t start sweating just yet.
 Those equity returns include dividend income, but the home price index only covers appreciation, not rental income.

-Over time, returns from residential real estate are made up of roughly 50% appreciation, 50% rental income.
-In fact, a recent collaborative study between U.C.
+Over time, returns from residential real estate are made up of roughly 50 percent appreciation, 50 percent rental income.
+In fact, a collaborative study between U.C.
 Davis, the University of Bonn, and Germany’s central bank found that rental properties were the best investment of the last 145 years.